Egypt·November 3 - 13 2023

 Red Sea Extension Day 3 (day 13): Wednesday, November 15th, 2023

-This morning after breakfast, we’ll have some options: 1) head out to do some more snorkeling at the Three Pools, another popular diving spot famous with its stunning coral and colorful fish, or 2) go with our guide to visit St. Catherine’s Monastery, one of the oldest functioning monasteries in the world built between 548-65 AD).
+After breakfast, we have two options: 1) head out to snorkel at the Three Pools, another popular diving spot famous for its stunning coral and colorful fish, or 2) Visit St. Catherine’s Monastery with a guide.
+Built between 548-65 AD, St. Catherine's is one of the oldest working monasteries in the world.

-As the light lowers in the sky, we'll take an exhilarating ATV ride through the mountains of Dahab to watch the sunset.
-Then we'll head back to the hotel to enjoy our final dinner together at our lovey hotel.
+As the sun dips in the sky, we'll take an exhilarating ATV ride through the mountains of Dahab to watch the sunset, then head back to the hotel to enjoy our final dinner together.

 Included